kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/droplets_getting_started.md

 You can repeat the process in other command lines to have multiple sessions open as you like and it's generally recommended to have several open.

+Mac users may want to consider a third party terminal emulation software if you want more functionality than the command line provides.
+PuTTY is not available for the Mac.

+## Security warning message

+The first time you login to a particular host using ssh, you will get a security warning message in a popup.
+Anytime you use Secure Sockets Layer (SSL), which is used by Secure Shell (ssh), it will attempt a third party authentication.
+For example, if you go to a website such as google.com using the secure version of http called https, it will attempt third party authentication with a certificate authority.
+If the certficate is registered and deemed to be authentic, the public key from the server will automatically be downloaded.
+If the certificate is not registered or deemed invalid or expired, you will get a warning message.
+Since our droplets are not registered, we will get this warning message.
+Go ahead and accept the public key.
+Note that anytime you run virtual machines in any cloud service you will get this warning.

 ## Inside Docker / Outside Docker

 Some commands will be run inside of a Docker container.
 Some commands will be run outside a Docker container.